Career Paths for Skilled ImmigrantsCustomized career counselling & training supports for immigrants looking for relevant careers in Canada

 - 3 years of experience in profession

-- Work more than 20hrs a week in a job that does not use the training or experience you obtained prior to coming to Canada
+- Work more than 20 hours per week in a job that does not use the training or experience you obtained prior to coming to Canada

 - OR Unemployed and not receiving Employment Insurance or BC Employment Assistance